• Skip to main content

 April 3, 2026

-General Min Aung Hlaing, who ran the military regime in Burma yesterday, is running the military regime in Burma today, says BCUK’s new briefing paper analysing the outcome of December and January’s sham elections and the appointment of Min Aung Hlaing to the presidency.
-It does not matter who happens to be head of the …
+General Min Aung Hlaing, who ran the military regime in Burma (Myanmar) yesterday, is running the military regime in Burma today, says BCUK’s new briefing paper analysing the outcome of December and January’s sham elections and the appointment of Min Aung Hlaing to the presidency.
+It does not matter who happens to be head of …

 Read moreBurmese military rebrands, but never reforms – Burma Campaign UK